-- There is only 1 office, 1 break room, & 1 check out counter and right now all are more than 6 feet apart. - Markings have been installed on the floor every 6 feet at the check out counter. - We have put up a see-though barrier at the check out counter. - Employees and delivery people have been instructed to maintain their physical distance between each other.
+- There is only 1 office, 1 break room, & 1 check out counter and right now all are more than 6 feet apart.
+One individual is permitted in each area unless remaining 6 feet apart. - Markings have been installed on the floor every 6 feet at the check out counter. - We have put up a see-though barrier at the check out counter. - Employees and delivery people have been instructed to maintain their physical distance between each other.
 There is a plan to alternate breaks and lunch periods.